rdnewman/react_webpack_rails/README.md

 ```

 Second, amend the provided `package.json` file to include a `postinstall` script that is the same as the build script (by default; otherwise
-however as configured for production as described earlier).
-This `postinstall` script makes sure the final react file is put into `app/assets/javascript`
+however as configured for production as described earlier for webpack).
+This `postinstall` script makes sure the `react_bundle` file is put
-before Heroku's `assets:precompile` step when it builds the Rails app.
+into `app/assets/javascript` before Heroku's `assets:precompile` step when it builds the Rails app.

 ```json
     "scripts": {